mmakaay/esphome-xiaomi_bslamp2/doc/installation.md

 The component code is distributed directly from GitHub.
 You will not have to download and install the code manually.
-This leverages the external components feature that was introduced in ESPHome version 1.18.0.
-Therefore, you must use ESPHome version 1.18.0 or later.
+This leverages the external components feature that was introduced in ESPHome v1.18.0.
+Therefore, you must use ESPHome v1.18.0 or later.

 Before you can compile the firmware, you will have to create the YAML configuration file for your device.
 You can take the [example.yaml](../example.yaml) from this repository as a starting point, and